 The photo below was taken at the opposite side of the valley from our hotel.
 It took me just 20 minutes with the bicycle to get there.
 As the sun disappeared behind the mountains and the sky began to glow I felt once more that I was in landscape photography heaven.

 Equipment: Canon EOS 5DSR | Canon 16-35mm f/4 IS | Kase K8 Kit + Kase 0.6 Hard and Soft GND

 Exif: f/9,5 | 16mm | ISO 100 | 1/45s – 0,3s bracketing and focus stacking

-What I also noticed was, how fast the rice harvest proceeded.
+What I noticed during the four days I spent in the area was, how fast the rice harvest proceeded.
 I had always read that mid September was the best time to visit Sapa.
-While this might be true for some areas, the fields near the hotel were already harvested when we left on September 8th.
-Had we visited around mid September it would have been a huge dissapointment for sure.
+While this might be true for some areas, the fields near the Topas Ecolodge were already fully harvested when we left on September 8th.
+Had we visited around mid September, it would have been a huge disappointment for sure.

 In the video below I talk more about this and I also take you along some of the hikes I did and show you the views I photographed.

 Sapa was definitely the highlight of our travels through Vietnam – to a huge extent so, because of the location of our hotel.
 And not to forget the weather – so much sunshine during rainy season was quite unexpected and a welcome surprise after our time in Mu Cang Chai.